College Football rankings: Top 25 scores, schedule for bowl games | NCAA.com

 It's college football bowl season.
 Below, find Top 25 scores and schedule for the bowl games.
 All rankings are the College Football Playoff rankings.

-No. 25 Boise State plays Boston College in the First Responders Bowl on Wednesday, Dec.
-26.
+No. 25 Boise State's game against Boston College in the First Responders Bowl has been canceled because of lightning.

-The top four teams are Alabama, Clemson, Notre Dame and Oklahoma.
+The top four teams in the rankings are Alabama, Clemson, Notre Dame and Oklahoma.
 They will play in the College Football Playoff.

 College Football Playoff rankings: Scores, schedule